run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 ### HPO Sample Code

 The Quickstart code can be found in [github.com/run-ai/docs](https://github.com/run-ai/docs/tree/master/quickstart/hpo){target=_blank}.
-The code uses the [Run:AI Researcher python library](../researcher-library/researcher-library-overview.md).
+The code uses the [Run:ai Researcher python library](../researcher-library/researcher-library-overview.md).
 Below are some highlights of the code:

-        # import Run:AI HPO library
+        # import Run:ai HPO library
         import runai.hpo

         # select Random search or grid search
         strategy = runai.hpo.Strategy.GridSearch

-        # initialize the Run:AI HPO library.
+        # initialize the Run:ai HPO library.
 Send the NFS directory used for sync
         runai.hpo.init("/nfs")

         # pick a configuration for this HPO experiment